Reason, both of every individual and of humanity as a whole, is the sole guide of human life.

 Everything lives together and everything lives apart—a human being lives apart, and so does a worm.
 And every separate being considers itself to be the only living thing and demands of life everything for itself alone, and meanwhile every separate existence is unceasingly drawing closer to death, to the destruction of its separate existence.

-This contradiction would be impossible to resolve if the world were devoid of reason.
+This contradiction would be irresolvable if the world were devoid of reason.
 But a human being possesses reason, and reason eliminates this contradiction.

 A rational life is akin to a person carrying a lantern far in front of himself, which is illuminating his way.
 Such a person never reaches the end of the illuminated area as the illuminated area moves ahead of him.
-Such is rational life, and only in such a life is there no death, because the lantern does not cease illuminating until the very last minute, and you walk after it just as calmly as you did all your life.
+Such is rational life, and only in such a life is there no death, because the lantern does not cease illuminating until the very last minute, and you walk away after it just as calmly as you have been following it throughout your entire life.

 Every human being can and must use everything that has been developed by humankind’s collective intellect, but at the same time he can and should use his own intellect to test the truths that have been developed by the people who lived before him.